Hunrodeiche: Location

 The Hunrodeiche is located in the Lower Harz in the Harz/Saxony-Anhalt Nature Park and within the South Harz Karst Landscape Biosphere Reserve.
 It is due east of Hainfeld, a village in the municipality of Stolberg, on the wooded edge of the Hainfeld plateau at a height of about on the Silberbachstraße (from Hainfeld to Stolberg).
 The stream of the same name, a tributary of the Thyra, rises a few hundred metres southeast of the oak.

 Description

 The Hunrodeiche has been declared a natural monument.
 It takes about six people to reach around its gnarled trunk.
 Until about 2000 the tree still had many green shoots; today only the trunk and several, in some cases, thick, but mostly cut branches indicate the long life of the oak with just the occasional leafy shoot.

 Hiking

 The Hunrodeiche is no. 216 in the system of checkpoints of the Harzer Wandernadel hiking network.
-The checkpoint boxm, which used to be fixed to the tree, is now on a post next to it.
+The checkpoint box, which used to be fixed to the tree, is now on a post next to it.